Akobo Airport

-Akobo Airport is an airport serving the town of Akobo, in South Sudan.
+Akobo Airport is an airport serving the town of Akobo, in Jonglei State, South Sudan.

 Location

-Akobo Airport (IATA: n/a, ICAO: HSAK) is located in Akobo County in Eastern Bieh, in the town of Akobo, near the International border with Ethiopia.
+Akobo Airport (IATA: n/a, ICAO: HSAK) is located in Akobo County in Jonglei State, in the town of Akobo, near the International border with Ethiopia.
 The airport is located approximately 4 km, north of the central business district of Akobo.

 This location lies approximately 362 km, by air, northeast of Juba International Airport, the largest airport in South Sudan.
 The geographic coordinates of this airport are: 7° 47' 3.12"N, 33° 0' 0.00"E (Latitude: 7.7842; Longitude: 33.0000).
 Akobo Airport is situated 500 m above sea level.
 The airport has a single 1097-meter long unpaved runway.

 Overview

 Akobo Airport is a small civilian airport that serves the town of Akobo and surrounding communities.
 There are no known scheduled airlines serving Akobo Airport at this time.